 One of our program’s greatest strengths is the variety in our teaching hospitals.
 Our residents spend time at three main hospital sites and multiple other outpatient clinics during their training.
 This provides a unique opportunity to work with different patient populations and a wide variety of patient acuity and complexity.
 The opportunity to rotate at each site offers all our graduates a comprehensive understanding of the internist experience.

-Each hospital has its own Associate Program Director (APD), a Head of Internal Medicine, and 2 to 4 Chief Residents.
-This means, whenever an issue arises, you as the resident have leadership, support and advocacy right there on site.
-This also ensures very high quality teaching and conferences at all three hospitals.
+Each hospital has its own Associate Program Director (APD), a site-specific Head of Internal Medicine, and two to five Chief Residents to provide leadership, support and advocacy for all residents rotating at the site.
+The dedicated program administration also ensures high quality teaching and learning conferences at all three hospitals.

 University of Minnesota Medical Center

 The University of Minnesota Medical Center is a major academic hospital in the Twin Cities and serves as a quaternary referral center for a multi-state catchment area.
 It is made up of two hospitals and dozens of specialty and subspecialty clinics on the East and West Bank campuses of the University of Minnesota in Minneapolis.
 UMMC is part of M Health Fairview, a partnership between the University of Minnesota, University of Minnesota Physicians, and Fairview Health Services.
 Residents spend time on multiple rotations including general medicine wards, medical ICU, advanced heart failure service, subspecialty consult services and outpatient clinic rotations.
 They have the opportunity to work closely with subspecialists and to treat highly medically complex patients.
 The faculty at the University of Minnesota Medical Center are dedicated to teaching and are consistently recognized for excellence in patient care and cutting-edge research.

 Clinics and Surgery Center Primary Care Clinic